+Do you know what the essence of the Bible is?
 The dictionary defines essence as the indispensable quality of something, the most important ingredient or crucial element of that thing.
-Something’s essence tells us what it is at the most fundamental level.
-This is important because what something is determines how we handle it.
-Thus, knowing the essence of the Bible determines how we handle the Bible.
+This is important because what something is determines how it’s handled.
+So knowing the essence of the Bible determines how we handle the Bible.

-However, when we know what the essence of the orange is—its nourishing fruit and juice—we treat it much differently.
+However, once we know what the essence of an orange is—its nourishing fruit and juice—we treat it very differently.
 We no longer want to play with it or put it on a shelf.
-We want to eat it, or juice it, to enjoy its essence.
+We want to eat it or juice it to enjoy its essence.
 That’s how we get the full benefit of the orange.

-What is the Word of God?
+We should consider the Bible in the same way.
 When we look at its “surface,” what do we see?
 We may see a compilation of interesting stories, a book of good morals and high ethics, a manual for religious practices, or a reference for doctrinal teaching.
-But when we handle the Bible as a book of stories or a manual, we don’t get the full benefit from it.
+But when we handle the Bible as a storybook or a manual, we don’t get the full benefit from it.

 All these things are found in the Bible, but they aren’t what the Bible is.
 To get the benefit God intended from His Word, we need to see the essence, the crucial element, of the Bible.

 The answer is found in 2 Timothy 3:16:

 This verse doesn’t say that all Scripture is God-mandated, or even God-given.
 It says that all Scripture is God-breathed.
 The first part of note 2 on God-breathed in the New Testament Recovery Version elaborates:

 “This indicates that the Scripture, the word of God, is the breathing out of God.
 God’s speaking is God’s breathing out.
 Hence, His word is Spirit (John 6:63), or breath.
 Thus, the Scripture is the embodiment of God as the Spirit.
 The Spirit is therefore the very essence, the substance, of the Scripture.”